urbit/docs/arvo/eyre/tasks.md

 # `%rule`

 This `task` either configures HTTPS with a certificate and keypair, or configures a DNS binding.
-You would typically do this via the `%acme` app rather than directly.
+This is typically done for you by the `%acme` app, rather than done manually.

 ## Accepts